urschrei/iadapt_analysis/README.md

 Start time and response ID are not used in this analysis but are retained for data quality and assurance reasons, allowing them to be matched with the retained read-only survey response data if necessary.

 # Installation
-If you wish to reproduce this analysis, install the requisite python packages from [requirements.txt], then open the [notebook](iadapt_geoforum.ipynb) using Jupyter.
+If you wish to reproduce this analysis, install the requisite python packages from [requirements.txt](requirements.txt), then open the [notebook](iadapt_geoforum.ipynb) using Jupyter.

 # Software used in this analysis